dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 One could argue that changing defaults is inherently a breaking change.
 Still, breakage should be minimized and have a transition path.
+Higher-order functions are not a fringe case that can be ignored.

-With this DIP, it is very likely that the first option together with qualifying the parameter `const` is a transition path.
+With this DIP, the first option together with qualifying the parameter `const` is a transition path for most functionals.
-This is unavailable only if the parameter type contains indirections and mutation is necessary.
+It is unavailable only if the parameter type contains indirections and mutation is necessary.

 ## Prior Work

 ### Regarding Attributes

-There is no prior work in other languages known to the author in the sense that a similar solution is implemented or has been proposed.
+There is no prior work in other languages known to the author in the sense that a similar solution is implemented or has been proposed, discussed and/or dismissed.

-The problems this DIP proposes a solution for, are not specific to the D programming language.
+However, the problems this DIP proposes a solution for, are not specific to the D Programming Language.

-In C++ since C++11, there is a close equivalent to D'S `nothrow` called [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) that is (often) used very similar to how function attributes are used in D.
+In C++, since C++11, there is a close equivalent to D's `nothrow` called [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) that is (often) used very similar to how function attributes are used in D.
 Since C++17, `noexcept` is part of the function's type as `nothrow` is in D.